 Helen Lavercombe – Lecturer and level 3 course coordinator

 At nineteen the chef passed on the reins as head chef to me, which was an incredible experience that taught me that management was the next route to take.
 I then left to study at Birmingham’s Food College, which at the time was Britain’s number one college for food!
-I continued to work alongside my studies within a number of different establishments, the NEC, ICC, 5 star Thistle Hotel and 5 star Swallow Hotel, where I took a short break from cooking and worked front of house.
+I continued to work alongside my studies within a number of different establishments, the NEC, ICC, 5 star Thistle Hotel and 5 star Swallow Hotel, where I took a short break from cooking.

-Once my studies come to an end, I decided that travel and worked in Scilly at a small family restaurant based in Palermo and at the 6 star Fairmount, Banff springs hotel in Alberta Canada.
+Once my studies came to an end, I decided that travel and worked in Scilly at a small family restaurant based in Palermo and at the 6 stars Fairmount, Banff springs hotel in Alberta Canada.

 This experience allowed me to cook and serve VIP and celebrity guests ranging from multi-millionaire oil barons from Texas to Janet Jackson, Rod Stewart and Bob Hope to name just a few.

-On my return to the U.K, I joined Whitbread as a manager for Brewers Fayre based in Radyr Cardiff, a very busy family themed restaurant.
-My final position before entering my current role as chef lecturer, was unit manager and events manager for Granada.
-This gave me another form of hospitality experience, as this was based within factories such as Fords, Welsh Water and general post office.
+On my return to the U.K, I joined Whitbread as a manager for Brewers Fayre based in Radyr Cardiff, a very busy family-themed restaurant.
+My final position before entering my current role as chief lecturer was a unit manager and events manager for Granada.
+This gave me another form of hospitality experience, as this was based on factories such as Ford, Welsh Water, and the general post office.

 Area of expertise: